niolabs/docs/docs/organizations/upgrade.md

-H1 - Upgrade Plan
+# Upgrade Plan

+You can view your plan info under your account settings.
+To navigate to your account settings, click the user icon in the top navigation and select your name from the dropdown.

+To view your plan information from your account settings, click the **Plan** tab in the left navigation.

-H2 - Upgrade Plan (insert org/team video)
+## Upgrade Plan

-Body copy - Whether you are a sandbox, enterprise, OEM user, you have several options to upgrade your plan.
+Whether you are a Sandbox, Enterprise, or OEM user, you have several options to upgrade your plan.

-H3 - Update Sandbox Billing Cycle
+### Update Sandbox Billing Cycle
-If you signed up for the Free Trial/Sandbox plan, you were presented with two payment options.
-If you selected to pay $9/month and would prefer to pay a full year in advance then navigate to your account Profile Page.
-Click on the User Icon in the top navigation and click your name in the dropdown.
-This will navigate you to your Account Settings where you can view your plan information.
-Click Plan in the left navigation.
-You will see an overview of your current plan information.
-Within the plan card, toggle to the 'annually' option, click 'upgrade plan.'
+If you signed up for the Sandbox plan, you were presented with two payment options.
+If you selected to pay monthly and would prefer to pay a full year in advance with a discount, toggle to the **annually** option and click **update plan**.
 A modal will pop up asking you to confirm.
-Click 'update license' to confirm or 'cancel' if you want to keep your current billing cycle.
+Click **update license** to confirm or **cancel** if you want to keep your current billing cycle.

+To upgrade to an Enterprise or OEM plan, click the button or text link that says **contact us** and fill out and submit your inquiry.
+We will get back to you shortly to discuss additional plan options.

-H3 - Upgrade Plan
+### Upgrade Enterprise or OEM Plan
-If you have outgrown your Sandbox, enterprise, or OEM plan, you can upgrade to a more robust plan by contacting us.
-To do so, click the User Icon in the top navigation and click your name in the dropdown.
-This will navigate you to your account settings where you can view the Plan information.
-Click on the button within the pricing cards or text link that says “contact us” and fill out the inquiry form.
-We will get back to you within 48 hours to discuss additional plan options.
+If you have outgrown your Sandbox, Enterprise, or OEM plan, you can upgrade to a more robust plan by contacting us.
+From your plan page, click the button or text link that says **contact us** and fill out and submit your inquiry.
+We will get back to you shortly to discuss additional plan options.

-H3 - Billing and Plan Questions
+### Billing and Plan Questions

-If you have additional questions about billing or your licensing plan, please contact our support team at sales@niolabs.com.
+If you have additional questions about billing or your licensing plan, please contact our support team at [sales@niolabs.com](mailto:sales@niolabs.com).